capacitor-community/generic-oauth2/README.md

 	</array>
 ```

-### Custom OAuth Handler
+### 2. Custom OAuth Handler

-Some OAuth provider (e.g., Facebook) force developers to use their SDK on iOS.
+Some OAuth providers (e.g. Facebook) force developers to use their SDK.

 This plugin should be as generic as possible, so I don't want to include provider specific dependencies.